datacoves/docs/docs/reference/security/README.md

 The data from your database will transit through the Datacoves infrastructure on the way to your browser when you write interactive queries from the IDE.
 But this information is not preserved in any way (caching or otherwise).
 Outside of your browser sessions, it does not reside on our servers.

-### Airbyte
+### Airbyte Service

 Airbyte connectors operate as the data pipes moving data from Point A to point B: Extracting data from data sources (APIs, files, databases) and loading it into destination platforms (warehouses, data lakes) with optional transformation performed at the data destination.
 As soon as data is transferred from the source to the destination, it is purged from your Datacoves environment.

-Environments with Airbyte installed stores the following data:
+Environments with Airbyte installed store the following data:

 #### Technical Logs